 GeneCards Summary for CNGA1 Gene

 CNGA1 (Cyclic Nucleotide Gated Channel Alpha 1) is a Protein Coding gene.
 Diseases associated with CNGA1 include retinitis pigmentosa 49 and cnga1-related retinitis pigmentosa.
-Among its related pathways are Signaling by GPCR and Disease.
-GO annotations related to this gene include voltage-gated potassium channel activity and intracellular cAMP activated cation channel activity.
+Among its related pathways are Signaling by GPCR and Metabolism of fat-soluble vitamins.
+GO annotations related to this gene include ion channel activity and cGMP binding.
 An important paralog of this gene is KCNH1.